Negan: Season 10

-In "Here's Negan," continuing tensions between Negan and Maggie provoke Carol into exiling him to a cabin in the woods.
+In "Here's Negan", continuing tensions between Negan and Maggie provoke Carol into exiling him to a cabin in the woods.
 After hallucinating his younger self taunting him, Negan returns to the tree where Rick almost killed him and digs up his old baseball bat Lucille, which has been buried for years.
-In a series of flashbacks, Negan is depicted 12 years earlier, in the early days of the apocalypse, as a former high school gym teacher and the loving but unfaithful husband of a woman named Lucille (Hilarie Burton).
+In a series of flashbacks, Negan is depicted 12 years earlier, shortly before the zombie apocalypse, as a former high school gym teacher and the loving but unfaithful husband of a woman named Lucille (Hilarie Burton).
 After Lucille is diagnosed with cancer, Negan devotes himself to caring for her, but her chemotherapy drugs are ruined when their generator breaks.
 Negan searches out a group of traveling doctors for help and, six weeks later, finds a doctor named Franklin (Miles Mussenden) and his daughter Laura (Lindsley Register), who give him the drugs he needs; Laura also gives Negan a baseball bat for protection.
 On his way home, however, he is captured by a biker gang and forced to give up Franklin and Laura's location.
 Returning home, Negan discovers that Lucille has committed suicide and reanimated as a zombie.
 Heartbroken, he wraps Laura's bat in barbed wire from his fence and burns his house down with Lucille inside.
 Returning to the bar where the bikers had held him prisoner, Negan rescues Franklin and Laura and subdues the gang's leader, Craven (Rod Rowland).
 Negan describes how he had lost his job after beating up a man who was rude to his wife, and tells Craven that, in this new world, he no longer needs to rein in his dark side; he then beats Craven to death with the bat which he has named Lucille.

-In the present, Negan kills a walker with Lucille, but the old bat finally breaks from the blow combined with its brittle condition and the abuse that Negan has put it through.
+In the present, Negan kills a zombie with Lucille, but the old bat finally breaks from the blow combined with its brittle condition and the abuse that Negan has put it through.
 Returning to the cabin, Negan says a final goodbye to Lucille, coming to terms with and apologizing for his mistakes.
 After burning Lucille in the fireplace, Negan returns to Alexandria to live full time, despite Carol's warnings that Maggie will kill him if he stays.
 As Negan reenters Alexandria, he smirks at a glaring Maggie.